johnwcowan/r7rs-work/TreesCowan.md

 ## Tree walkers

 The following procedures walk the nodes of a tree in any of a variety of orders, applying a procedure to each node.
+The procedure accepts three arguments: the node itself, its depth, and its local position.

 `(tree-walk-preorder `*proc tree*`)`